 The only thing I need to say about this travel podcast is that it’s hilarious and you should listen.
 The very first episode I’ve ever listed to, caught me so of guard because it was so funny!
 Lia & Jeremy talked about their first time attempting to surf together and Lia describes trying to get into her wet suit as ‘trying to squeeze her leg into a garden hose’.
 I will never think of wetsuits the same.
 Enough said.

 REI has long been one of the best places to find hiking and adventure gear.
 REI’s podcast calling ‘Wild Ideas Worth Living’ explores all the outdoor topics you could ever want.
 From endurance athletes to creating community with your fellow outdoorsman, this podcast is an awesome resource for any outdoorsman.

 Although it’s centered around the outdoors in general, it’s on the travel podcasts list because it encourages us to explore – even if it’s in your own state or the closest park.
-I’m a big believer of not viewing travel as having to be an out of the country grandiose adventure!
+I’m a big believer in not viewing travel as having to be an out-of-the-country grandiose adventure!

 Hosted by Amanda Kemble, the Thoughtful Travel Podcast is a great travel podcast to cure wanderlust.
 The main part of why I love this podcast is that it focuses on travelers’ experiences with local people.
 In my opinion, the local people are the best ones to show you around, tell you where the good food is and make you feel welcome.

 When we were in Aruba, our Airbnb host went out of her way to make us feel welcome!
 She brought us empanadas for breakfast and helped us map out our entire day taking an ATV around the tiny island.
 We couldn’t have asked for a better host.
 For this reason alone – this podcast is an awesome addition because it makes you understand and respect local cultures more when you travel.
 Listen to a few episodes here!